hnrt/timeless/README.md

     javac -d bin src\com\hideakin\lib\time\TimeMachine.java
     javac -d bin -cp bin;lib\junit-4.10.jar testsrc\com\hideakin\lib\time\TimeMachineTest.java

 You'll have TimeMachine.class and TimeMachineTest.class in bin\com\hideakin\lib\time directory.
-(Note that on Windows a semicolon is used to separate paths with -cp option for javac.)
+(Note that on Windows a semicolon is used to separate paths with -cp option.)

 Run the unit test class as follows.